 Greetings from Australia!

-Jul 11, 2017 | blog
+Jul 11, 2017

 First off, we took a drive up in the mountains to Lake Morris which supplies Cairns with its water supply.
 This lake is tucked in the mountains several thousand feet above sea level.
 The city has protected the lake by not allowing humans to ever access the lake – only the surrounding terrain.
 The lake is pristine in every way – no pollution.
-Many people come up for the day and have lunch and enjoy the natural beauty of this place.
+Many people come up for the day have lunch and enjoy the natural beauty of this place.

 Next up is a couple of pics of Trinity Beach – one of the favorite beaches around Cairns.
 American soldiers in WW II trained on this beachhead for their deployments to the South pacific.
 Ample parking, uncrowded beach access and restaurants and bars across the street provide a fun, relaxing day at the beach.
 Watch out for an occasional crock on the beach!